-Car insurance rates by state, 2014 edition
+Car insurance rates by state, 2015 edition

-The Great Lakes State has the highest average car insurance rates in the nation, according to Insure.com's 2014 study of auto insurance premiums.
+Michigan has the most expensive car insurance rates in the nation for the second consecutive year, according to the 2015 Insure.com state-by-state comparison of auto insurance premiums.

 Ranking the states: Average car insurance premiums